cscsonka/parsing-ms-excel-file-with-google-apps-script/README.md

 * For the moment `parseMSExcelBlob(blob, requiredSheets)` can process only XML based excel files (not .xlsb).
 * Maximum file size allowed in `Utilities.unzip(blob)` is 50MB.
-* Zip file content item (unzipped XML worksheet) can not exceed limit of 100MB.
+* Zip file content item (unzipped XML file of a worksheet) can not exceed limit of 100MB.

 ## ⚙️ Examples